White Spots in Stool and What They Mean

-Diagnosis of candida is done through stool testing and through blood tests.
+Diagnosis of candida is done by testing the blood as well as the stool.
 If you've been diagnosed with candida infection, you'll have to eliminate refined sugars from your diet.
 This is because the yeast feeds on sugar.
-Also, a cup of complex carbs per day should be enough.
-Stop eating fermented foods and increase your intake of fresh fruits and vegetables.
-Avoid the consumption of milk and other dairy as well as foods which contain yeast.
-Add beneficial yogurt to your diet to increase the presence of good bacteria in your gut.
-Your physician may also prescribe an anti-fungal.
-Once the problem is treated right from the very source, you'll finally stop seeing those strange white flecks in your stools.
+Your doctor will also advise you to cut down on carbohydrates, fermented foods, milk, and any products that contain yeast.
+You will be advised to increase your intake of fresh fruits and vegetables, and also add beneficial yogurt to your diet to increase the presence of good bacteria in your gut.
+Your may also be prescribed an anti-fungal medication.
+Once the problem is treated, you'll finally stop seeing those strange white flecks in your stool.

 White Spots in Greasy Stools

 What if the whitish spots in your stool are caused by an undiagnosed gluten intolerance?
-It's either you have wheat allergy, celiac disease, or you simply have a non-celiac sensitivity to gluten.
-To find out, check whether your white spotted stools are accompanied by the following symptoms.
+Perhaps you have a wheat allergy, celiac disease, or you simply have a non-celiac sensitivity to gluten.
+To find out, check whether your white-spotted stools are accompanied by the following symptoms.

 - Bloated abdomen